apoprzenovic/portfolio/README.md

 - `npm run eject`: Removes the single build dependency from the project. ⚙️

 ### Deployment
-This portfolio is set up for deployment using GitHub Pages.
-Run `npm run deploy` to deploy the application. 🚀
+This portfolio is set up for deployment using both GitHub Pages and Cloudflare Pages.

+1. Run `npm run deploy` to deploy the application to GitHub Pages. 🚀

+2. For Cloudflare Pages, the deployment is configured to automatically build and deploy the main branch.
+After deployment, Cloudflare Pages provides a unique URL for the website.

+3. A custom domain is set up in Cloudflare Pages settings to redirect to `arnespoprzenovic.com`, effectively displaying the portfolio on this domain.
 ## Layout
 The website includes the following sections:
 - Home 🏠